jmichaelov/easy-train-hf-alpha/README.md

 ### Basic logic
 The code in `train_model.py` can be used to train any Hugging-Face-compatible model with a HF-compatible tokenizer on any HF-compatible training dataset and calculate loss on a different HF-compatible dataset.
 These can all be uploaded onto the HF model or dataset hub, and are all specified in the model `config` file, examples of which are provided in `model_configs/` (currently contains one example).

+Currently this code only works for autoregressive (i.e., unidirectional/forward/causal) language models, but this will be updated in the future.

 ### How to run

 To train a model, run: